Temperature in warm inflation in non minimal kinetic coupling model: Cosmological perturbations

 We consider the quantities in momentum space via Fourier transform, therefore the spatial parts of these quantities are $e^{ikx}$ where $k$ is the wave number of the corresponding mode.
 So by replacing $\partial_j\rightarrow ik_j $ and $\nabla^2\rightarrow-k^2 $, and defining

 we can write the equation (\ref{42.1}) as

 During warm inflation the background and perturbation satisfy the slow roll approximation.
 In other words the background and perturbations vary slowly in time (e.g. $\dot{\Phi}\ll H\Phi$).
-In the continue, we consider non minimal derivative coupling at high friction limit.
-Also we consider modes with wavenumbers satisfying ${k\over a}\ll H$.
-By applying these conditions to the equation (\ref{42}), we obtain
+We consider modes with wavenumbers satisfying ${k\over a}\ll H$.
+By applying this conditions to the equation (\ref{42}) and considering the high friction regime, we obtain

 Similarly, (\ref{48}) reduces to

 and the equation (\ref{42.2}) takes the form

 We derive also